Content on this page requires a newer version of Adobe Flash Player.

 Its most important feature is the architectural structure that represents an interesting example of 13th century home showing the transition stage from the medieval tower house to the Renaissance building.
 The original facade was decorated with a three-arch loggia, now closed that was once open and used as a shop.
 A 16th century loggia replaces the usual medieval battlements at the top of the building.

 The interior, which also has an underground gallery, has a suggestive courtyard on the ground floor that gives access to the stone and wood staircase with rampant arches leading up to the four upper floors.
 The arrangement of the building shows that the rooms of the first floor have the same layout of those on the third floor.
-Rooms are articulated in a "madornale", that is a large audience hall, dining rooms, bedraoms and "agiamenti" (toilets), a rarity in elegant houses of the period.
+Rooms are articulated in a "madornale", that is a large audience hall, dining rooms, bedrooms and "agiamenti" (toilets), a rarity in elegant houses of the period.
 All the rooms have floors in cotto and ceilings in wood, some of which decorated with paintings.
 The walls of some of the rooms are decorated with frescoes and decorations that are quite popular in Florentine 13th century homes, representing curtains and coat of arms.
 The most beautiful rooms are the Sala dei Pappagalli (The Parrot Room) and the Bedroom with scenes of the life of the Lady of Vergi.

 The present arrangement of the Museum aims at reconstructing the setting of an old Florentine home, with furniture and household tools from the 14th to the 19th centuries.
 Bedrooms display for instance chests full of linen and cots, while the audience hall on the first floor exhibits a rare painted cabinet, created by a Siennese artist of the 16th century, and the wooden painting showing The Game of Civettino by Giovanni di Ser Giovanni nicknamed "Scheggia" dating back to the 15th century and the marble bust of a Child by Antonio Rossellino, also dating back to the 15th century.
+The museum also preserves a very fine collection of old ceramics and the 17th century hand warmers in the shape of shoes.

 A very important document in the story of the family and palace is the Genealogical tree of the Davanzati Family, a work by an anonymous Tuscan painter of the 17th century.
 The State has recently purchased a rare wooden chest or throne-bed" with inlaid front and headboard, rnanufactured in the Tuscan-Umbran area during the last quarter of the 15th century.